katilp/TagAndProbe/README.md

 mkdir WorkDir
 cd WorkDir/
 git clone git ...
+cd TagAndProbe
+cmsRun testTagProbeFitTreeProducer_ZMuMu_OpenData.py
 ```

-The output file of the produced (when run over only one AOD root file) looks as follows:
+The output file of the producer (when run over only one AOD root file) looks as follows:

 ![](fittercontent.JPG)